sgdevmane/interview-guide/markdowns/react-native/react-native-questions.md

 ---

-## Security and Authentication

-### 15. How do you implement comprehensive security and authentication in React Native?
+### Q15: How do you implement comprehensive security and authentication in React Native?

 **Answer:**
 Security in React Native involves secure storage, authentication flows, API security, biometric authentication, and protection against common vulnerabilities.